MarcelloMolinaro/MNY-Finances_For_You-/README.md

 ## Why is this different?
 Doesn't MINT do all of this and more?
 Well... yes.
 But MINT is owned by intuit and they are selling your data, though it is anonymized.
 This program provides the framework to pull, store, and visualize your personal financial data.
 YOU own YOUR data.
 YOU store it.
-YOu chose how you want to visualize it, though I have also provided a framework for that.
+YOU chose how you want to visualize it, though I have also provided a framework for that.
 You can connect to any institution supported by PLAID (which does not sell or see your data) and any institution that has an API (Splitwise, Venmo, Coinbase, etc.)

 ## How do I use it?